 After all of the strips are mounted, I carefully remove the temporary frame and now all of my pieces are evenly spaced and mounted into place on the panel.
 Using my Guillotine Paper Trimmer I cut off all four edges of the panel right up to the inked pieces.

 Now it’s time to stamp my sentiment.
 I place a 4 1/4″ x 5 1/2″ panel of White Cardstock into my MISTI Stamp Positioner then center my inked panel over it to determine my stamp placement.
+I then chose a sentiment from the Sketched Flowers Stamp Set.
 Once I have my stamp centered in the cut out opening I remove the panel then stamp my sentiment using Versafine Clair Nocturn Ink.

 To adhere my panel I add Double Sided Tape to the back of it then center and adhere it to the stamped panel.
 I then mount my panel onto a 5 1/2″ x 8 1/2″ (scored at 4 1/4″) white card base also using Double Sided Tape.